notsojug/jug-material/README.md

 ### Buildable modules

-Each module should compile with a `mvn clean test` in the main directory, and optionally be buildable per-se (`cd <modulename> && mvn`).
+Each module should compile with a `mvn clean test` in the main directory, and optionally be buildable per-se (`cd <modulename> && mvn clean test`).

 ### Pull request and travis-ci